Application by a protected person

 If you want VCAT to make orders to reduce the term of a fixed term tenancy agreement or terminate existing agreement and enter into a new one, use this form to apply.

 These applications come under section 234 of the Residential Tenancies Act 1997.

-Under section 62A of Schedule 1 to the Victorian Civil and Administrative Tribunal Act 1998 as a protected person you can have a support person at a VCAT hearing .
+Under section 62A of Schedule 1 to the Victorian Civil and Administrative Tribunal Act 1998 as a protected person you can have someone providing you with support at a VCAT hearing .
 This may be a lawyer, a social worker, a friend or relative or any other person you choose.